Regulatory Model Numbers

 1. Lift the switch into the rack and insert the mounting brackets into the slide rails.

-3. Attach the bracket flanges to the rack post using the quick-release thumb screws supplied with the brackets (Figure 12).
+3. Attach the bracket flanges to the rack post using the quick-release thumb screws supplied with the brackets (Figure 14 - Attaching the Switch to the Rack Posts).

 After completing the four-post rack mount, proceed to Cabling the Switch.